 A more substantial combination office and company store complex, designed by notable architect Alex B. Mahood in the Classical Revival architectural style, was constructed between 1923-25.
 1 Stone was hand cut from a cliff across the river, hauled down the hill and across the Guyandotte River, and lifted into place by dozens of Italian immigrant stonemasons.
 1 2

-The new office building featured offices for the coal company, a post office, a poolroom, a barbershop, and a doctor’s office on the first floor with apartments on the second floor.
-1 The company store sold everything for a miner’s family from food and clothing to furnishings and burial caskets.
-Items were sold on the first floor while the store’s office was located on the mezzanine.
+The new office building featured offices for the coal company, a post office, a poolroom, a barbershop, and a doctor’s office on the first floor, with apartments on the second floor.
+1 The company store sold everything for a miner’s family, from food and clothing to furnishings and burial caskets.
+Items were sold on the first floor, while the store’s office was located on the mezzanine.
 Large items, such as furniture, were stored on the third level.
 A small cafe was located on the ground floor.

 In 1958, the Pocahontas Coal Company was acquired by Consolidated Coal.
-1 The company remodeled the office building in 1976, which involved installing sheet paneling over the plater walls, removing some of the original woodwork, and adding drop ceilings.
+1 The company remodeled the office building in 1976, which involved installing sheet paneling over the plaster walls, removing some of the original woodwork, and adding drop ceilings.